-Makhno began his military activity in the capacity of batko-ataman (head of a small detachment of partisans).
+Makhno began his military activity in the capacity of batkoataman (head of a small detachment of partisans).
 He mounted several daring raids behind the White's lines.
 He put his daring and inventive mind to work, and gradually his reputation grew among the peasants.
 In this there may perhaps have been a shortcoming on the part of the young soviet authorities which assured him of popularity as a hero and even went so far as to countenance the description of his several thousand-strong troops as a 'Batko Makhno Brigade'.

-After Makhno was declared an outlaw by the soviet command of which Dybetz was himself a member, Dybetz and his wife Rosa were one day captured along with other Red Army commanders and commissars by Makhno's men.
-The latter brought them to Makhno's headquarters.
+After Makhno was declared an outlaw by the soviet command of which Dybetz was himself a member, Dybetz and his wife Rosa were one day captured along with other Red Army commanders look for ways of preventing killings, from whatever quarter they might come.